kashyta/sample_app_test_container/README.md

 4. Gunicorn + WSGI Setup (Production-Ready)
 Instead of using app.run(), the app uses a wsgi.py file to expose the Flask app via a WSGI interface.

-This setup is:
-    Safer for production
-    Recommended for Elastic Beanstalk
-    Complies with Flask deployment best practices